adetaylor/rfcs/text/0000-arbitrary-self-types-v2.md

 - `arbitrary_self_types` enables, roughly, the _semantics_ we're proposing, albeit [in a different way](#deref-based).
 It has been used by various projects.
 - `receiver_trait` enables the specific trait we propose to use, albeit without the `Target` associated type.
 It has only been used within the Rust standard library, as far as we know.

-Although we presumably have no obligation to maintain compatibility for users of the unstable `arbitrary_self_types` feature, we should consider the least disruptive way to stabilize this feature.
+Although we presumably have no obligation to maintain compatibility for users of the unstable `arbitrary_self_types` feature, we should consider the least disruptive way to introduce this feature.

 Options are: